 When it comes to renegotiating a commercial or retail lease, the basic rule is to activate the process early, well within that time nominated within the lease process and documentation.
-Early negotiations allow for productive tenant and landlord dialogue.
+Early negotiations allow for a productive tenant and landlord dialogue.

 Leasing and the Property Market Rental